Other FIT Wellington pages:

 How long would a trip from the airport to the railway station take?

-The journey would take about 22 minutes at peak times and 25 minutes off-peak.
+Assuming remodelled streets, optimized for light rail, the journey would take about 22 minutes at peak times and 25 minutes off-peak.

 The estimated travel time is 19 minutes, plus on average 3 minutes’ waiting at peak times or 6 minutes’ waiting off-peak.

 The trip is 9.6 km.

 The vehicle braking rate is −1.0 m/s2.

 The average dwell time at stops is 20s.

 The average cruising speed has a big influence on the travel time.
 The time to travel 800m between stops is about 65s at 60 kph, 72s at 50 kph, and 83s at 40 kph.
 For light rail running on-street, cities invest in remodelling the street to allow cruising speeds of 50 kph or more, where it is practical to do so.